October 2007

 • $28.50/hour computer programming personnel time;

 DDA may waive any charges, at the discretion of DDA’s President or his/her designee, if DDA determines that a waiver or reduction of the charge is in the public interest.
-In addition to the waiver of all charges less than $10.00, other governmental bodies are generally not charged for information, unless the request requires programming, manipulation of data, or is particularly voluminous.
 Additionally, under Texas Government Code, Section 552.264, information requested by a member, agency, or committee to use for legislative purposes is provided free of charge.
 Further, DDA makes available to the public at no charge a large quantity of information on our website.

 Comments are closed.